JasonPotato/fastapi_template/README.md

 This tool uses [just](https://github.com/casey/just) as a task runner.

 `just` will automatically be installed for you when you install the dev prerequisites with `uv`.
+You will need to boot into the virtual environment (with `source .venv/bin/activate`) for `just` to be runnable from the command line.

 It provides headers for common actions you might take in this codebase.
 A common task you might run to see if your code meets the quality standards is `just check`.